 data (Fig. 1).
 In MGMCluster, we extend MGM by including a latent variable, K, as the indicators of cancer subtypes.
-In consequence,
+As a result,

-each cancer subtype follows distinct conditional distribution, P(X,Y,Z|θk,K=k).
-Expectation–maximization (EM) algorithm is a method to estimate the latent variable, K, for each patient by iteratively updating K and the parameters θk until convergence.
+each cancer subtype follows a distinct conditional distribution, P(X,Y,Z|θk,K=k).
+The expectation–maximization (EM) algorithm is a method to estimate the latent variable, K, for each patient by iteratively updating K and the parameters θk until convergence.
 The algorithm is as follows:

 First, initialize the parameters θ to some random values.